Cointopay/ECWID/README.md

 ### Installing

-Please, follow the given steps to setup **Cointopay Payment Gateway** app in your Ecwid store:
+Please, follow the given steps to setup **Cointopay.com** payment gateway app in your Ecwid store:

 * Search and install *Cointopay.com* payment gateway app in your Ecwid store - [Installation Guide](https://support.ecwid.com/hc/en-us/articles/115005872689-Guide-to-using-Ecwid-App-Market)
 * Go to *Payment* section in the Ecwid control panel and enable the *Cointopay.com* app